ETT7/english_space_japanese/README_eng.md

 - Supports both **macOS** and **Windows** platforms.
 - Adds spaces around Japanese special characters (`。、！？「」`) and adjacent English words or symbols.
 - Correctly formats punctuation between Japanese and English, including brackets, parentheses, and other special symbols.
+- **Ignores URLs and file paths** during formatting to prevent breaking their structure.

 ---